 when I took the job.
 Would full-time posts make any difference?Apparently not.

 When I left, the atmosphere was sombre.
 Ferman's authority was sapped by the appointment of Andreas Whittam Smith as president.
-Ferman's reputation had suffered after his fruitless attempts to liberalise porn available in sex
+Ferman's reputation had suffered after his fruitless attempts to liberalise porn available in sex shops

-imagination to see him sniping from the sidelines in future, á la Mrs Thatcher.
+see him sniping from the sidelines in future, á la Mrs Thatcher.

 Life at the BBFC under Ferman was always contentious and theatrical.
 Controversy set the board backtracking on policy, or retreating into silence.
 A handful of letters constituted a public outcry.
 I'll never forget the day of the